21-year-old indicted, charged with involuntary manslaughter in crash that killed his friend

-RALEIGH (WTVD) --The grand jury has indicted Samuel Beadle in the death of his friend, 20-year-old Zachery Riggle.
+RALEIGH (WTVD) --A grand jury has indicted Samuel Beadle in the death of his friend, 20-year-old Zachery Riggle.

 Beadle, 21, has been charged with involuntary manslaughter.